CCBDA-UPC/Assignments-2025/Lab08.md

 > :bangbang: See that the API Gateway now uses `--protocol-type` set to `WEBSOCKET` for WebSocket APIs.
 The parameter `--route-selection-expression` defines the routing logic based on the WebSocket messages.

 To execute the script is necessary to have a `.env` file.
 The API Key is the one you've obtained from [Geoapify](https://www.geoapify.com/).

+> [!caveat]
+> Please note that <YOUR-AWS-ACCOUNT-ID> is used and you need to replace it by YOUR AWS ACCOUNT ID both int ACCOUNT_ID and ROLE.

 ```bash
 _$ cat .env